kduchagaslima/kduchagaslima/README.md

 - Work experience in Firewall CheckPoint;
 - Work experience in automation with Ansible, Ansible Tower (Red Hat® Ansible® Automation Platform) and Shell Scripts;
 - Work experience planning containerized applications to move to the cloud (AWS);
+- Solution architect for a private pension company, responsible for migrating critical systems from an on-premises OpenShift platform to AWS using ECS;
--Bachelor in Information os Systems with an MBA in DevOps Engineering Integration Architecture
+- Bachelor in Information Systems with an MBA in DevOps Engineering Integration Architecture

 ❤ Evangelista de IaC com `Terraform` ❤